Dog Friendly Policy

 Any dog bite or dog incident that involves physical harm or property damage inflicted by a dog must be immediately reported to Campus Safety and the area VP.
 All applicable PA state dog laws under Title 3 P.S.
 Chapter 8 Dogs and Cats will be followed.
 The Director of Campus Safety or his/her designee has the authority to suspend the dog-on-campus privilege pending investigation of any such incident, and will also notify Human Resources of any injury.
 Suspension requires immediate removal of the dog from campus until such time as the Council can review the situation.
 When appropriate, the Director of Campus Safety can also call Animal Control to assist in the handling of dog incidents.
 All incidents are referred to the Hound Council for review and response.

-It is the goal of the College to encourage any individual who is uncomfortable with a particular dog to be certain his or her needs or feelings are communicated appropriately.
+It is the goal of the University to encourage any individual who is uncomfortable with a particular dog to be certain his or her needs or feelings are communicated appropriately.
 Whenever reasonably possible, this issue should be discussed with the dog owner or reported to faculty or staff member’s immediate supervisor/chair.
 However, when such a route is not appropriate or has not been effective, the incident or general concern should be reported to the Office of Human Resources, which will present the matter to the Hound Council.
 Human Resources will maintain any confidential medical information involving employees which is offered in support of or in opposition to a particular dog on campus.
 Dog owners must be respectful and responsive to their co-workers, colleagues and students by being fully responsible for addressing any such problems or concerns.